niknah/quick-connections/README.md

 * Can be disabled in options under "Quick connections", "Circuit Board lines"

 ## Can be used with litegraph too.
-See example folder.
+See example folder(examples won't work in windows because it doesn't support symlinks, use WSL).
 To run examples...
 ```
 npm install